 As mentioned, the cost of writing checks and sending ACH payments can add up, but there are other important savings from using virtual cards.
 Incidents of payment fraud are rising, and the traditional ways of paying bills are particularly vulnerable.
-The 2020 AFP Payments Fraud and Control Survey found that 74% of surveyed businesses experienced fraudulent activity related to checks, 33% experienced fraudulent activity related to ACH debits, and 22% experienced fraudulent activity related to ACH credits.
+The 2022 AFP Payments Fraud and Control Survey found that 66% of surveyed businesses experienced fraudulent activity related to checks and 37% experienced fraudulent activity related to ACH debits.

 The controls afforded by virtual cards eliminate a great deal of that risk because:

 - A virtual card is vendor-specific and can only be used to pay that vendor.

 - The card limit is pre-set to the bill amount and can’t be edited.

 - A single-use card is automatically deactivated after it’s been charged.

 Virtual cards are afforded the same protection that physical credit cards receive.
 For example, Airbase’s virtual cards are protected against unauthorized charges by VISA fraud protection.